itsashutoshhans/ashutoshhans.com/content/blog/array-nesting.md

   // Keep updating the length of the path, the longest one is the answer
   // Note: We don't start with the element if it is already there in the visited
   // Why?
-Because it was already there in some path, starting the path from this particular element again will
+Because it was already there in some path earlier and thus starting the path from this particular element again will
   // definitely give smaller path than it was already seen in

   const visited = new Set();